QuantGov/documentation/docs/project.markdown

 A QuantGov project brings together corpora and projects to create a new dataset.
 The root directory for a project should contain:

--   A subdirectory named `data` that holds data generated in the creation of the dataset
+-   A subdirectory named `data` that holds data generated in the creation of the dataset.
--   A subdirectory named `scripts` containing any scripts needed to clean, combine, or polish metadata and analyses from the corpora and estimators
+-   A subdirectory named `scripts` containing any scripts needed to clean, combine, or polish metadata and analyses from the corpora and estimators.
--   A `snakefile` to manage the workflow of the project
+-   A `snakefile` to manage the workflow of the project.

 ## Writing a New Project